Condla/cookiecutter-metron-sensor/README.md

 A cookiecutter to quickly create all required configs Apache Metron sensors.

+It creates:

+* elastic search basic template
+* a deployment script
+* the Metron sensor configs (parser.json, enrichment.json, indexing.json)

+...and gives the option to specify a streaming enrichment source or a conventional sensor.

+So at the moment it does not (much) more that the Metron Management UI does, but from the convenience of the command line and already organized in a directory structure, ready to be versioned.

 ## Prerequisites

 * Download cookiecutter for your operating system